 Demonstrated understanding and support of patient and family-centered care.

-Evidence of demonstrated leadership ability including; charge nurse, team leader, professional development framework, or other management/ supervisory experience.
+Evidence of demonstrated leadership ability including; charge nurse, team leader, professional development framework, unit level or institutional level active committee membership, or other management/ supervisory experience.

 Demonstrated excellent interpersonal and problem-solving skills.